It's about as long as a Cell's Nucleus

 An average Red Blood Cell measures 7.5 µm (micrometers) in diameter.
 An average human has 20 - 30 trillion red blood cells in their body and each cell completes a circulatory lap in about 20 seconds.

-It's about three times as long as an E. coli Bacterium
+It's about three times as long as a Bacterium

 It's about three times as long as a Mitochondrion